jasontfk/jasontfk/README.md

 - 👀 I’m interested in ...
 LUH GEEKY
 - 🌱 I’m currently learning ...
 JUGG
 - 💞️ I’m looking to collaborate on ...
 JUGGIN
 - 📫 How to reach me ...
-PERC
+PRAYER

 <!---
 jasontfk/jasontfk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.